pilsnerdrinker/ping-monitor/README.md

 ## How to use

 1. Double-click `PingMonitor.bat` (or right-click `PingMonitor.ps1` → "Run with PowerShell")
-2. Check the DCs you want to measure (all checked at startup)
+2. Check the DCs you want to measure (all checked at startup; use "All" at the top-left to select/clear all)
-3. Pick a mode (-n count / -t continuous) and click "Start selected"
+3. Pick a mode (-t continuous / -n count) and click "Start selected"
-4. Click "Overlay" for the small window.
+4. Click "Overlay" to show the small window (click again to hide).
 Drag to move, mouse wheel to change opacity, right-click to close
 5. Click "STOP ALL" to stop.
 Use "Export CSV" to save results

 ### Editing rows